rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 ##### Error Message
-If you receive a error message while testing connection, you should do the following:
+If you receive an error message while testing connection, you should do the following:
 * Check username and password
 * Enable IMAP for your mailbox (Gmail - [Link](https://support.google.com/mail/troubleshooter/1668960), Outlook - Link, Yahoo - [Link](https://help.yahoo.com/kb/mobile/imap%C2%A0settings-yahoo-mail-sln4075.html) )
 * Check this link if your Google account does not get connected: https://support.google.com/mail/answer/78754